-7 reasons why One camera & One lens are best for Street Photography
+7 reasons why One camera & One lens for Street Photography is the best choice

 1. You learn the size and weight of your camera.